+Goals & Objectives

+Under-served Population

-Goals & Objectives Goals & Objectives Under-served Population I. Provide Outreach to 200 Age Group 0-5 children.
-2. Provide Outreach to 2,490 Older Adults, ages 65+.
-3. Provide Outreach to 1,666 Spanish-Speaking residents.
-4. Provide Outreach to 3,213 Calexico residents.
-5. Provide Outreach to 150 Winterhaven residents.
-6.Participate in a minimum of 30 outreach activities, targeted toward providing outre the identified underserved populations, per quarter. each to 7.
-Will continually work to identify new locations and/or agencies through which to p outreach to the underserved population. rovide Hard To Reach Population I. Provide Outreach to 245 Foster-Youth.
-2. Participate in a minimum of 10 outreach activities, targeted toward providing out the identified hard-to-reach populations, per quarter. reach to 3.
-Will continually work to identify new locations and/or agencies through which to p outreach to the underserved population. rovide Un-Housed I. Provide Outreach to 886 homeless individuals.
-2. Participate in a minimum of 10 outreach activities, targeted toward providing out the homeless population, per quarter. reach to 3.
-Will continually work to identify new locations and/or agencies through which to p outreach to the underserved population. rovide Other Identified Target Populations I. Provide Outreach to LGBTQ.
+- I. Provide Outreach to 200 Age Group 0-5 children. - 2.
+Provide Outreach to 2,490 Older Adults, ages 65+. - 3.
+Provide Outreach to 1,666 Spanish-Speaking residents. - 4.
+Provide Outreach to 3,213 Calexico residents. - 5.
+Provide Outreach to 150 Winterhaven residents. - 6.Participate in a minimum of 30 outreach activities, targeted toward providing outreach to the identified underserved populations, per quarter. - 7.
+Will continually work to identify new locations and/or agencies through which to provide outreach to the underserved population.

+Hard To Reach Population

+- I. Provide Outreach to 245 Foster-Youth. - 2.
+Participate in a minimum of 10 outreach activities, targeted toward providing outreach to the identified hard-to-reach populations, per quarter. - 3.
+Will continually work to identify new locations and/or agencies through which to provide outreach to the underserved population.